Inquisitorial system: France

 The main feature of the inquisitorial system in criminal justice in France, and other countries functioning along the same lines, is the function of the examining or investigating judge (juge d'instruction), also called a magistrate judge.
 The examining judge conducts investigations into serious crimes or complex inquiries.
 As a member of the judiciary, they are independent and outside the province of the executive branch, and therefore separate from the Office of Public Prosecutions, which is supervised by the Minister of Justice.
 Despite high media attention and frequent portrayals in TV series, examining judges are active in a small minority of cases.
 In 2005, there were 1.1 million criminal rulings in France, while only 33,000 new cases were investigated by judges.
-The vast majority of cases are therefore investigated directly by law enforcement agencies (police, gendarmerie) under the supervision of the Office of Public Prosecutions (procureurs).
+The vast majority of cases are therefore investigated directly by law enforcement agencies (police, gendarmerie, etc.) under the supervision of the Office of Public Prosecutions (procureurs).

 Examining judges are used for serious crimes, e.g., murder and rape, and for crimes involving complexity, such as embezzlement, misuse of public funds, and corruption.
 The case may be brought before the examining judge either by the public prosecutor (procureur) or, more rarely, by the victim (who may compel an instruction even if the public prosecutor rules the charges to be insufficient).
 The judge questions witnesses, interrogates suspects, and orders searches for other investigations.
 Their role is not to prosecute the accused, but to gather facts, and as such their duty is to look for any and all evidence, whether incriminating or exculpatory (à charge et à décharge).
 Both the prosecution and the defense may request the judge to act, and may appeal the judge's decisions before an appellate court.
 The scope of the inquiry is limited by the mandate given by the prosecutor's office: the examining judge cannot open a criminal investigation sua sponte.